NGC6633 - The Captain Hook Cluster or Tweedledum Cluster

 Credits: Keith Turnecliff, Long Itchington

 The cluster lies only 1,000 light-years away and many of its stars are bright.
 Through a 4-inch telescope, more than a dozen of them outshine 10th magnitude.
 That group appears to sit in front of an additional 50 fainter stars.
 If you use larger-aperture instruments, keep the magnification around 100x so you don’t disperse the stars so much that you look “through” the cluster.

 Facts about NGC6633 by Keith Turnecliff

-This star chart represents a view from Long Itchington for mid July at 10pm.
+This star chart represents a view from Long Itchington for early July at 10pm.

 Credits: Image courtesy of Starry Night Pro Plus 8, researched and implemented by Keith Turnecliff.